akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 # Improve data quality on variant products

-If you work with variant products, you will see slight differences between grades and recommendations for simple, product models and variant products.
+If you work with variant products, you will see slight differences between grades and recommendations for simple products, product models and variant products.

+::: info
 For **product models**:
 ![Image data quality product model panel](../img/data-quality-model-panel.png)
 - Data quality grades are calculated on the attributes that can be improved at the product model level.